Last Updated on

 The effect is deliberate rather than a technical error by the photographer.
 As the matter of fact, it’s called the Orton effect, named after the photographer who pioneered it.
 If you like to read more about the origin of the Orton effect, you can check out Michael Orton’s website here.

-In this #18 post of the creative editing series, I’m going to show you how to create the Orton effect in Adobe Lightroom (in addition to a bunch of other tips too!).
+In this post, I’m going to show you how to create Orton effect in Adobe Lightroom (in addition to a bunch of other tips too!).

 Look Up and Look Back!